nathanzilgo/instrument-classification/README.md

 ### Configuration file

 Our scripts use a [configuration file](scripts/config_files/instrument_classification.json) that holds all the configuration needed to run them.
+You can create new configurations files based on this, to use a new configuration file, you must change the CONFIG_PATH variable in the [config.ini](scripts/config_files/config.ini).

 ### Download, preprocess, feature extraction and data partition